dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 - the number of rows used for training
 - the number of feature columns used for training

+Model Builder has been tested for scale with a 1TB dataset, but building a high-quality model for that size of dataset can take up to four days!

 ## Evaluate

+Evaluation is the process of using the trained model to make predictions with new test data, and then measuring how good the predictions are.

 Model Builder splits the training data into a training set and a test set.
 The training data (80%) is used to train your model and the test data (20%) is held back to evaluate your model.
-Evaluation is the process of using the trained model to make predictions with the new test data, and then measuring how good the predictions are.
 The metrics used for evaluation depend on the ML task.
 For more information, see [model evaluation metrics](resources/metrics.md).

 ### Sentiment analysis (binary classification)